-Seal Harbor, Maine, located on the southeastern part of Mount Desert Island in Hancock County close to Acadia National Park, is actually not a township at all but part of the municipality of Mount Desert which covers 25,699 acres and has an approximate population of 2,109 (per the year 2000 census).
+Seal Harbor, Maine, located on the southeastern part of Mount Desert Island in Hancock County close to Acadia National Park, is actually not a township at all but part of the municipality of Mount Desert which covers 25,699 acres and has an approximate population of 2,053 per the year 2010 census (a slight drop from the 2,109 reported in the 2000 census).
 There are often many sailboats, yachts, and lobster boats anchored in Seal Harbor adding to the seaside ambiance.
 A quaint and chic little village offering peaceful views of the harbor, it has become the preferred summering place for many of the rich and famous.
 For “less affluent” locals and visitors alike, the public beach (next to Route 3 in Seal Harbor) offers a less crowded alternative to the better known Sand Beach near the beginning of the Park Loop Road. (view Seal Harbor photos)

 Other than the ocean there are basically three main entry points leading to Seal Harbor.
 One, is Route 3 coming from Bar Harbor past Jackson Lab and Blackwoods Campground.
 This is likely the road that you will take.
 Another is from the Park Loop Road in Acadia National Park at the point where the one-way section changes to two way next to Wildwood Stables.
 A road breaks off and heads south.
 You may continue in this direction until it meets up with Route 3 right next to the public beach area.
 Or, just as you turn onto this break-off road from the Park Loop Road, there is also an immediate left.
 This will take you also to Route 3 but just north of the village center.
 You may also reach Seal Harbor from Northeast Harbor by heading east on Route 3 as it passes through Northeast Harbor.